pbrisbin/setup-tool-action/README.md

 # Setup Tool Action

-Generic action for cached installation of any tool that offers pre-compiled binaries for download.
+Generic action for installation of any tool that offers pre-compiled binaries for download.

 ## Motivation